 Modern conveniences have their downsides, and tumble dryers are no exception.
 More than three-quarters of your laundry’s carbon footprint comes from using dryers, not washers.
 But air-drying your clothes can reduce your household’s carbon footprint by 2,400 pounds a year, according to Green America.
 If it’s been a while since you gave your clothesline a workout, you might be in need of new clothespins.
 Stock up on these bamboo clasps, and then let the fresh air and sunshine do what they do best.

 While washers emit significantly fewer carbon emissions than their tumble-drying counterparts, they still contribute to the crisis.
 An easy way to clean up your domestic routine is to wash your clothes on a cold cycle.
 Many of the greenhouse gases generated by a washer are released when the water is being heated.
 Simply choosing cold temperatures can reduce the appliance’s carbon emissions by 75 percent.
 It can also save you money in the process.

 Rapeepong Puttakumwong/Getty Images

 Get sweet on ethically sourced honey

 Despite all of its hard work pollinating fruits and vegetables, the average bee will produce only about one teaspoon of honey in its lifetime.
 The production, processing, packaging, and shipping of such a delicacy generate a dangerous amount of greenhouse gases.
 As a result, ethically sourced honey farms led by balanced beekeepers are cropping up everywhere, so making the switch should be pretty painless.
-Start with a brand like True Source Honey, which is sourced right here in the U.S.A.
+Make sure the brand you buy is True Source Certified, which means it’s sourced right here in the U.S.A.

 Swap four wheels for two